RongKaiWeskerMA/RongKaiWeskerMA.github.io/index.md

 * 3D reconstruction of surfaces/dense point cloud from imges.

 ## Recent News
+* I will join Nvidia as a senior machine learning engineer next year!
+(Shanghai)
 * I joined CSIRO as a Research Fellow since Feb, 2023 (Brisbane).
 * I completed the Ph.D degree in Dec, 2022 (Melbourne).